June 19 - Even more pictures and annotations added.

 • Never been smoked in, nor exposed to any pesticides or harsh chemicals.
 Mold free, too!
 (We always kept a dehumidifier set up).

-• Only driven a dozen miles since the last Sprinter maintenance and inspection, done by authorized Mercedes dealership.
+• Only driven 30 miles since the last Sprinter maintenance and inspection, done by authorized Mercedes dealership.
 Good for another 10,000 miles before next maintenance service is due.

-• Built-in propane generator (Onan MicroLite RV QG 2500 LP), which runs cleaner than a gasoline—let alone a diesel—generator.
+• Built-in propane generator (Onan MicroLite RV QG 2500 LP 2.5KVFA26120L), which runs cleaner than a gasoline—let alone a diesel—generator.
 Less than 120 hrs used.
 Oil and filter change just completed.
-Good for another 100 hours of operation until next oil change.
+Good for another 150 hours of operation until next oil change.

 • Aluminum alloy wheels are better looking and straighter than welded steel wheels.
 Because they give you more miles between wheel balancing and dissipate heat more effectively, they run cooler which helps extend break pad and tire life.

 • Engine and break pads are in great condition also, because we tend to stay away from urban traffic, habitually observe speed limits, drive defensively, and like to take advantage of the diesel engine’s deceleration power, thus the foot breaks were rarely used for more than light duty.